Hecter94/EndlessSky-PluginArchive/plugins.md

 <blockquote>### planet.map
 <br>
 <br>
-Planetary map travelling concept : start a new pilot, use 'start: planet.map' and follow the small story line.
-See the readme for details.<br>
+Planetary map travelling concept : Land on Memory, visit the outfitter and follow the small story line.<br>
 <br>
 This is just a proof of concept of an idea by Epsil-Astra.<br>
 Basically a planet in a starsystem is a wormhole to a starsystem with changed background, to look like a ground map.
 The planets there look like cities.
 The galaxy background is a single whole planet.
 It simulates travelling on a planet you've landed on.
 Other starsystems act as different bioms, like forest, desert, sea.<br>